-Pre-K Ballet with Tap for 4 years (School Year 2017-2018)
+Pre-K Ballet with Tap for 4-5 years (School Year 2021-2022)

 This enjoyable and energetic class for pre-schoolers emphasizes coordination and rhythm while building on the Little Dancers’ curriculum.
 Children continue to grow comfortable with the dance class structure while expanding their knowledge of simple ballet and tap exercises.
 Students will take part in our Annual Dance Recital, learning an age-appropriate ballet OR tap dance.

-Pre-Ballet 1 with Tap for 5-6 years (School Year 2017-2018)
+Pre-Ballet 1 with Tap for 5-6 years (School Year 2021-2022)

 Students continue to progress with their ballet and tap basics.
 Exercises will continue to stimulate the imagination while helping children to increase coordination and improve posture.
 Simple barre exercises are introduced in ballet while lively music inspires children in both tap and ballet.
 Proper behavior and listening skills are still a primary focus.
 Appropriate for kindergarten-aged children.

-Pre-Ballet 2 with Tap for 6-7 years (School Year 2017-2018)
+Pre-Ballet 2 with Tap for 6-7 years (School Year 2021-2022)

 Our progression from Pre-Ballet 1 appropriately expands students’ ballet and tap vocabulary.
 Proper ballet posture and technique are introduced and tap combinations are increasingly more intricate.
 Appropriate for 1st and 2nd graders.

-Intro to Cecchetti Ballet with Tap for 7-8 years (School Year 2017-2018)
+Intro to Cecchetti Ballet with Tap for 7-8 years (School Year 2021-2022)

 A more rigorous pre-ballet class which introduces students to the theory and exercises of Cecchetti Ballet I. Proper ballet posture and technique is emphasized.
 Tap technique advances from Pre-Ballet 2.
 Appropriate for 2nd and 3rd graders.

-Cecchetti Ballet Classes (8 years and up) (School Year 2017-2018)
+Cecchetti Ballet Classes (8 years and up) (School Year 2021-2022)

 The Cecchetti Method provides a well-balanced system of theory and movement from Level I through Level VIII.
 Proper ballet technique is highlighted as students practice the set syllabus for each level in their Cecchetti work.
 Students may qualify for graded examinations in the Cecchetti Method of ballet, although exams are not mandatory.
-Students preparing for ballet exams must take ballet class at least twice per week.
+Students must take ballet class at least twice per week:

-Jazz Classes (School Year 2017-2018)
+Jazz Classes (School Year 2021-2022)

 Jazz dance traces its roots to African American vernacular dance and traditional Caribbean dance, and later to the New Orleans genre of jazz music.
 Today, jazz dance encompasses the styles of show jazz (Broadway/Musical Theatre Dance) as well as the more contemporary arena that reflects different decades of popular music (rock, hip-hop, etc).
 Dancers working at Level IV and above must attend at least two dance classes (of any style) per week.

-Lyrical Classes (School Year 2017-2018)
+Lyrical Classes (School Year 2021-2022)

 Lyrical is a hybrid of ballet, traditional jazz, and contemporary dance.
 Lyrical choreography is expressive in nature, conveying emotion found in the accompanying music.
 Dancers working at Level IV and above must attend at least two dance classes (of any style) per week.

-Tap Classes (School Year 2017-2018)
+Tap Classes (School Year 2021-2022)